MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources-enrichment.md

 # Enrichment for data sources (preview)

 Use data from sources like Microsoft and other partners to enrich your customer data before data unification.
-Pre-unification of customer data can produce higher quality unified customer profiles.
+Data source enrichments can produce higher data completeness and quality which can help achive better results once you unify your data.
 For example, using a normalized and standardized format for addresses can increase the quality of the match results.
 For a list of supported enrichments, see [supported data source enrichment options](#supported-data-source-enrichments).

 ## Enrich a data source